 Mental health issues are not that different!
 Even though mental health may be less visible than a broken arm, a broken soul can hurt just as much, if not more.
 Unfortunately, a common gut reflex is to ignore the pain in order to push ourselves forward no matter what.
 This approach can worsen the problem.
 When an individual experiences poor mental health this too requires the proper ingredients and time to heal.

-Talking about your struggle, seeking support and help won’t make you a weak person but it can help to prevent total burnout and long-term illness.
+Talking about your struggle, and seeking support and help won’t make you a weak person but it can help to prevent total burnout and long-term illness.

-In this video JM talks about his own experience in dealing with mental health issues:
+In this video, JM talks about his own experience in dealing with mental health issues:

 There is also an array of professional resources out there if you are in pain.

 - Ordre des psychologues du Québec, find a professional counselors in your area

 - Suicide Prevention Hotline: 1-866-277-3553

 - Canadian Mental Health Association

 - Canada Suicide Prevention